mida-hub/imgstream/docs/ARCHITECTURE.md

 - Zero-trust security model
 - Identity-Aware Proxy for authentication
-- Encryption at rest and in transit
+- Google Cloud Storage default encryption and TLS in transit
 - Principle of least privilege for service accounts

 ### 4. Observability